Precision Ventilation vs Standard Care for Acute Respiratory Distress Syndrome

 Hypothesis 2b: The precision ventilation strategy will attenuate alveolar epithelial injury.

-Specific Aim 3: To evaluate the hemodynamic safety profile of the precision ventilation strategy, compared to guided usual care, in patients with moderate or severe ARDS.
+Specific Aim 3: To evaluate the hemodynamic safety profile of the precision ventilation strategy, compared to guided usual care, in patients with ARDS.